Deterministic Approximate EM Algorithm; Application to the Riemann Approximation EM and the Tempered EM: Abstract

 \section{Abstract}

 The Expectation Maximisation (EM) algorithm is widely used to optimise non-convex likelihood functions with latent variables.
 Many authors modified its simple design to fit more specific situations.
-For instance, the Expectation (E) step has been replaced by Monte Carlo (MC), Markov Chain Monte Carlo or tempered approximations...
-Most of the well-studied approximations belong to the stochastic class.
+For instance, the Expectation (E) step has been replaced by Monte Carlo (MC), Markov Chain Monte Carlo or tempered approximations, etc. Most of the well-studied approximations belong to the stochastic class.
 By comparison, the literature is lacking when it comes to deterministic approximations.
 In this paper, we introduce a theoretical framework, with state-of-the-art convergence guarantees, for any deterministic approximation of the E step.
 We analyse theoretically and empirically several approximations that fit into this framework.
-First, for cases with intractable E steps, we introduce a deterministic alternative to the MC-EM, using Riemann sums.
-This method is easy to implement and does not require the tuning of hyper-parameters.
-Then, we consider the tempered approximation, borrowed from the Simulated Annealing optimisation technique and meant to improve the EM solution.
-We prove that the tempered EM verifies the convergence guarantees for a wide range of temperature profiles.
-We showcase empirically how it is able to escape adversarial initialisations.
-Finally, we combine the Riemann and tempered approximations to accomplish both their purposes. \keywords{Expectation Maximisation algorithm \and exponential family \and approximation \and Riemann sum \and tempering \and annealing} \subclass{62F99 \and 49N30}
+First, for intractable E-steps, we introduce a deterministic version of MC-EM using Riemann sums.
+A straightforward method, not requiring any hyper-parameter fine-tuning, useful when the low dimensionality does not warrant a MC-EM.
+Then, we consider the tempered approximation, borrowed from the Simulated Annealing literature and used to escape local extrema.
+We prove that the tempered EM verifies the convergence guarantees for a wider range of temperature profiles than previously considered.
+We showcase empirically how new non-trivial profiles can more successfully escape adversarial initialisations.
+Finally, we combine the Riemann and tempered approximations into a method that accomplishes both their purposes.